 If it feels dry to the touch, it’s time to water.
 If it’s still damp, hold off for a few more days.

-A good rule of thumb is to water your orchid about once a week during October.
+A good rule of thumb is to water your orchid about once a week during October and November.
 Be sure to use room-temperature water, and always allow the pot to drain thoroughly.
 Orchids hate having “wet feet,” so never let them sit in standing water.

 Repotting in Fall: Yes or No?